nasa/nos3/docs/wiki/Scenario_Patching.md

  * Class 2 is typically preferred, and this is also true for patching the spacecraft, where a partial file could cause significant problems.
 Accordingly, we will leave the CLASS parameter as 2.
  * DEST_ID determines where the data is being sent.
 More specifically, it will only change when multiple spacecraft are present to receive data.
 Accordingly, we will also leave it as-is.

+Before we can send a patch to the spacecraft, however, we must first create and test it.
+For simplicity, we will walk through the steps to patch an RTS, although the steps to patch a simulator would be very similar.

 ### Testing a Patch to an RTS

-First, we will try adjusting an RTS in NOS3, running it as a simulator/FlatSat to confirm that our changes have the desired effect.
+First, we will try adjusting an RTS in NOS3 and running it as a simulator/FlatSat to confirm that our changes have the desired effect.
  * We will begin by copying RTS006 from 'fsw/apps/sc/fsw/tables/sc_rts006.c' to 'cfg/nos3_defs/tables/sc_rts006.c'.
 Then, open sc_rts006.c:
 ![RTS006 Before Edits](./_static/scenario_patching/rts006_pre_edits.png)
  * Edit this to send NOOP commands to the sample simulator three times, once every five seconds, until it looks something like the following: